gadolby/GopAga2.0-Genome/README_geneevo.md

-### Step 8: Use the CIPRES Science Gateway with RaxxML and MrBayes to phylogenetically reconstruct respective subfamilies with maximum likelihood and Bayesian methods
+### Step 8: Generate gene family trees

+Here, we used the CIPRES Science Gateway https://www.phylo.org/portal2 (running RaxxML and MrBayes) to generate ML and Bayesian subfamily trees.